Avenging Force

 Avenging Force is a 1986 American action film directed by Sam Firstenberg.
 The screenplay was written by James Booth, who co-starred in the film.
-It was originally intended as a sequel to the 1985 film Invasion U.S.A., which starred Chuck Norris in the role of Matt Hunter.
+It was originally intended as a sequel to the 1985 film Invasion U.S.A., which starred Chuck Norris as Matt Hunter.
 In Avenging Force, Hunter (played by Michael Dudikoff) faces off against a group of far-right extremists known as the Pentangle.

 Plot

-In the swamps of the Louisiana bayou, two men are hunted and killed by four costumed, well-armed adversaries.

-A retired US Secret Service agent, Captain Matt Hunter, has retired to his family's cattle ranch in Louisiana and Texas, with his sister Sarah and grandfather.
-They drive to New Orleans and meet Matt's old military comrade and local politician Larry Richards, who is now running for US Senate.
-At dinner, Larry hesitantly mentions threats made against his life during the election cycle, which he dismisses as harmless.
-Later that day, Larry, Matt and their families ride in Larry's float in the Mardi Gras parade.
-Disguised as revelers, assassins open fire on Larry's float, accidentally killing his eldest son.
-Matt and Larry take down the attackers, but Matt loses the last assassin in charge in the crowd.
+Former US Secret Service agent Captain Matt Hunter has retired to his family's ranch in Louisiana and Texas, with his sister Sarah and grandfather.
+They drive to New Orleans and meet Matt's old military comrade and local politician Larry Richards.
+Larry, Matt and their families ride in Larry's float in the Mardi Gras parade.
+Disguised as revelers, assassins open fire on Larry's float, killing his eldest son.

-Matt calls in a favor to his old boss, Admiral Brown, and learns the perpetrators are members of an organization known to US intelligence as the Pentangle.
-Taking the name of the five-pointed star, the Pentangle is a far-right group promoting extreme views on gun rights, immigration, and security whose leadership is suspected of operating a hunting club targeting people.
-The Secret Service suspects the cult to be composed of businessmen and authority figures with connections to Washington and to be run by five members, each represented by a point on the star, but it lacks further knowledge and asks Matt to infiltrate the organization to gain further intelligence.
-Matt declines because of his family, and but he sends his and Larry's family to hide out at his ranch.
+Matt calls his old boss, Admiral Brown, and learns the perpetrators are members of a far-right group known as the Pentangle, suspected of operating a hunting club targeting people.
+The Secret Service asks Matt to infiltrate the organization.
+Matt declines because of his family, but he sends his and Larry's family to hide out at his ranch.

-Meanwhile, Matt and Larry intentionally foil a second trap set by the Pentangle, which eliminates several more assassins in a dockyard confrontation.

-Professor Elliott Glastenbury is the head of Glastenbury Industries and the leader of the Pentangle.
-He takes personal interest in Matt after he reviews surveillance of the botched Richards hit, Pentangle's first failure.
-The members Wade Delaney, Jeb Wallace, and Charles Lavall considers asking Matt to join.